altibiz/ozds/docs/scripts.md

 ## `just purge`

-This scripts does the same as `just clean` except that, in adition, it uses `git clean` to remove any compiled artifacts and restores all dotnet tools and packages.
+This scripts does the same as `just clean` except that, in addition, it uses `git clean` to remove any compiled artifacts and restores all dotnet tools and packages.